AdamRashid96/portfolio/README.md

 * Finally persist your changes to github:
 ** `git push`
 *** (You should be prompted to enter your github username and password)

+### Publish your project
+Github makes it easy to "webify" your project.
+If you include a index.html in the root of your project directory then github will serve up the page like a real live boy, no Pinocchio stuff!
+* Click on the settings for you project (this is usually up at the top right of your page with a little gears icon).
+* Scroll down to the GitHub Pages section